Skip to main content

 1. Click the "Deploy" button to proceed.

 2. Wait for the virtual machine instance to be created and initialized.
-Once complete, you can access the PostgreSQL Armored by SG solution using a web browser.
+Once complete, you can access the Armored PostgreSQL solution using a web browser.

 3. Follow the on-screen instructions to configure your instance.

-Goal - At the end of this step, your PostgreSQL Armored by SG instance will be fully configured, and your PostgreSQL data will be encrypted.
+Goal - At the end of this step, your Armored PostgreSQL instance will be fully configured, and your PostgreSQL data will be encrypted.

 1. Access your instance by clicking on the link provided on the Deployment Manager page or opening a web browser and typing in the IP address of your machine: https://<<IP address of your machine>>/.